lyh983012/lyh983012.github.io/_pages/about.md

 ## Other experiences

-- Be invited to be reviewer of TNNLS, IJCNN, and Frontiers in Neurorobotics,
+- Be invited to be reviewer of TNNLS, IJCNN, Scientific Reports, and Frontiers in Neurorobotics,